ARKnajmi/IrisFlowerImageClassification/README.md

 This project focuses on using Decision Tree to classify iris flower images.
 The goal is to accurately categorize iris flowers into different species based on their images.

+You can use this Dataset from Kaggle: [Iris Computer Vision](https://www.kaggle.com/datasets/jeffheaton/iris-computer-vision), or use the one on this repo

 ## 🚀 Project Overview
 The project follows a structured approach, including data preprocessing, model training, evaluation, optimization, and testing.
 Here are the key steps: